fschuttegithub/ModelSDKScript/README.md

 # Mendix Model Extractor

-Export Mendix domain models to an Excel workbook so teams can review entity metadata, validate data-classification rules, and provide compliance evidence.
+Export Mendix domain models to an Excel workbook so teams can review all attributes from a list of applications at once

 ---